erharshmishra/complete_node.js/README.md

 # Complete Node.js Guide 🚀
-This repository contains my learning and practice work covering **core Node.js concepts**.
-It focuses on understanding how Node.js works internally and how to use its built-in modules to build server-side functionality **without any frameworks**.
+This repository contains my learning and practice work covering **core Node.js concepts** and It focuses on understanding how Node.js works internally and how to use its built-in modules to build server-side functionality **without any frameworks**.

 ## 📌 Topics Covered
 - Introduction to Node.js